-Marvel at the fascinating behaviors of nearly 150 species of fish and coral in Rainbow Reef.
-This 1,700-gallon coral reef aquarium—one of the biggest in the Northeast—features a large and low viewing surface that provides even the littlest Nemo watchers an amazing view of brilliantly colored fish, corals, anemones, shrimp, eel, and crab.
+Marvel at the fascinating behaviors of saltwater fish and coral in Rainbow Reef.
+This 1,700-gallon coral reef aquarium features a large and low viewing surface that provides even the littlest ocean watchers an amazing view of brilliantly colored animals.

-A multimedia presentation adjacent to the tank helps guests identify the various types of fish introduced into the miniature ecosystem.
+A multimedia presentation adjacent to the tank helps guests identify the various types of aquatic life in the aquarium, as well as fun facts about coral reefs.

-In close proximity to Rainbow Reef is the Rainbow River tank, home to sparkling freshwater fish found in tropical rivers from all over the world.
-An adjacent sea anemone tank is the perfect place to watch clownfish, like Nemo, and other small reef inhabitants up close.
+Near Rainbow Reef is the Rainbow River tank, home to sparkling freshwater fish found in tropical rivers from all over the world.
+An adjacent reef tank is the perfect place to watch small reef fish and other inhabitants that might be missed in a larger aquarium.

-The aquariums at The Strong are home to nearly 150 species of fish and coral.
+The aquariums at The Strong are home to many different species of fish and invertebrates.
+Here are some facts about some of them.

 Scientific name: Amphiprion ocellaris

 What tank would be complete without a Nemo?
-Look closely because false percula clownfish rarely leave the protection of their favorite anemones.
+Look closely because false percula clownfish rarely leave the protection of their favorite anemones or coral.
+You’ll find our clownfish living in our smaller reef aquarium.

 In the wild, flame angelfish love to nibble on corals and clam mantles.
 Rainbow Reef's flame angelfish are well fed, so there is no concern for them to be in the tank with corals and clams.